 As Houston and the rest of the Texas coast begin the recovery from Hurricane Harvey’s unprecedented devastation, the roughly 10 inches of rain Austin received from the storm certainly doesn’t seem like much.
 Businesses along the city’s twin downtown waterways, Waller and Shoal Creeks, laid some sandbags down and called it a day.

 But a little more than 100 years ago, 10 inches of rain was serious business.

-On April 22, 1915, roughly 10 inches of heavy rainfall caused both Waller and Shoal Creeks to overflow their banks in a flash flood that killed about 60 people and decimated the homes of more than 1,000 more.
+On April 22, 1915, about 10 inches of heavy rainfall caused both Waller and Shoal Creeks to overflow their banks in a flash flood that killed about 60 people and decimated the homes of about 1,000 more.

 At the time, the land along the banks of both creeks was packed with the homes of the city’s poorest population, resulting in many structures existing in a constant state of disrepair — certain portions resembled a shantytown, by some appraisals.

 These homes were no match for the floodwaters, which carried them away intact in at least a few cases, as described by news reports at the time.